 What I liked:

 Where to start.
 This was a BIG production.
 So much going on at once.
 The circus performers.
 The magic.
 The Fosse-style dancing.
 The staging.
 The singing.
 The wonderful costumes.
 This was a well-done high energy production.
-Oh, did I mention the circus performers/performances?
+Oh, did I mention the accords-land circus performers/performances?

 And Andrea Martin as Pippin’s grandma – a show stopping performance.
 I’ve never seen a standing ovation mid-show before, but she got one at the end of her scene-stealing act.
 (Spoiler alert: she breaks out of her cover-up dress into a revealing bodice, and ends up doing trapeze acts with one of the circus guys – and then leads everyone in song, partly while hanging upside down.)